Chen-Zhong-Jing/CO3_algorithm/README.md

 There is a error correction coefficient in this algorithm, which can control the magnitude of error term.

 ## Count Sketch
-The Sketch code is from [csvec](https://github.com/nikitaivkin/csh)
+The Count Sketch code is from [CSVec](https://github.com/nikitaivkin/csh)
 Reference: [FetchSGD: Communication-Efficient Federated Learning with Sketching](https://proceedings.mlr.press/v119/fu20c.html)

 ## TinyScript